Home

 Right NOW in the present moment, God's kingdom is present.

-To put it in the language of A Course In Miracles, this world is an illusion .
+To put it in the language of A Course In Miracles (ACIM), this world is an illusion.
 It is only the junk in our own minds that stop us from touching the reality and perfection of God’s Kingdom.

-The Our Father prayer invites God to work in my mind to allow me to drop through the junk into an experience of the reality of His love.
+To pray the Our Father is to invite God to work in my mind to allow me to drop through the junk into an experience of the reality of His love.

 We are willing for God to decide for us